vifeng/TicketToTheMoon/tickettothemoon_BackEnd/DEVLOG.md

 Firstly, I used ModelMapper but it is not compatible with the Java Record feature.
 It does seems more easy than ModelMapper to use and configure.

+## Swagger Vs SpringDoc Vs Hale Explorer

+I tried to install swagger but didn't succeeded.
+I heard about Spring REST Docs during a conference and it seems to be a good alternative to swagger.
+It is simple, documentation is well written.
+The advantage is :

+- that it is not a runtime tool but a build time tool.
+- documentation is generated from the tests.

+but since you have to write the tests it's a bit more work.
+So in the meantime for a quick documentation I used hal explorer which give the endpoints of the API and other useful usage.

+In this project you'll find both Spring REST Docs and Hal Explorer.

 # JPA relationships choice

 ## ManyToOne vs OneToMany